-Panda Express Cream Cheese Wontons are a tasty side dish available at Panda Express.
-I like how they don’t pretend these are Crab Ragoon.
-These are the creamy and crunch wontons you would often find at your favorite Chinese Food Buffet.
-With just a couple of ingredients you can be making a whole batch of similar cream cheese wontons in no time.
+Panda Express Cream Cheese wontons are a tasty appetizer available at Panda Express.
+I like how they don’t pretend these are Crab Rangoon.
+These are the creamy and crunchy wontons you would often find at your favorite Chinese food buffet.
+With just a couple of ingredients, you can be making a whole batch of similar cream cheese wontons in no time.

 I love these little puffs.
-I just love biting into the savory filling, and dipping this into a sweet and sour sauce.
-When ever I go to the Panda Express for me, this is a must have menu item.
-You don’t to stop here, you could also fill these with left over taco meat for taco wontons, a little bit of spaghetti sauce and mozzarella cheese, the possibilities really are endless.
+I just love biting into the savory filling and dipping this into a sweet and sour sauce.
+Whenever I go to the Panda Express for me, this is a must-have menu item.
+Enjoy making Panda Express Cream Cheese Wontons today.
+You don’t to stop here, you could also fill these with leftover taco meat for taco wontons, a little bit of spaghetti sauce and mozzarella cheese, the possibilities really are endless.
 These are simple to make and inexpensive, and we will save the crab puffs for another time.

-Heat enough vegetable shortening or cooking oil to fill 2 to 3 inches in a medium sized cooking pot.
-If you have an electric fryer, you can use your electric fryer.
-Cream together cream cheese and scallions together.
+Heat enough vegetable shortening or oil to fill 2 to 3 inches in a medium pot to 350 degrees F. If you have an electric fryer, you can use that.

+In a small bowl beat together the cream cheese and scallions.
 If desired a touch of garlic powder may be added for additional flavor.
-Spoon approximately 1 teaspoon of cream cheese mixture into wonton, and fold wonton.
-Fold wonton by brushing a little water over all of the edges of the wonton skin.
-Fold wonton diagonally unto a triangle.
-Be sure to seal all of the edges completely, this will keep the filling from running out of the wonton when being cooked.
-Next take the two furthest ends and press and twist those together.
-You may need to tack together the two end pieces by adding a little water.
+Spoon about 1 teaspoon of cream cheese mixture onto a wonton wrapper.
+Fold the wonton by brushing a little water over all of the edges of the wonton skin.
+Fold the wonton diagonally into a triangle.
+Be sure to seal all of the edges completely; this will keep the filling from running out of the wonton when being cooked.
+Take the two opposite corners and press and twist them together.
+You may need to tack them together by brushing with a little water.